jmziya/jacobmziya/README.md

 Personal Brand - Portfolio and Blog webiste for Jacob Mziya

 # Website Framework
-This site is built using the Hugo Framework with the initio theme.
+This site is built using the Hugo Framework with the hugo-initio theme.